Image Segmentation๐

 : The roundness of the region's equivalent object, excluding pixels in any holes.
 Calculated as4 * ฯ * area_exc / (perim. * perim.)

-Bounding box (the smallest rectangle which includes all pixels of the region, under the constraint that the edges of the box are parallel to the x- and y-axes of the input median-corrected image) properties:
+The bounding box is the smallest rectangle which includes all pixels of the region, under the constraint that the edges of the box are parallel to the x- and y-axes of the input median-corrected image.

 -